michael2012z/BitBible/markdown/JPS/files/Gen.md

 31. And HaShem saw that Leah was hated, and he opened her womb; but Rachel was barren.

-32. And Leah conceived, and bore a son, and she called his name Reuben; for she said: 'Because HaShem hathHeb. raah beonji. looked upon my affliction; for now my husband will love me.'
+32. And Leah conceived, and bore a son, and she called his name Reuben; for she said: 'Because HaShem hath

-33. And she conceived again, and bore a son; and said: 'Because HaShem hathHeb. shama. heard that I am hated, He hath therefore given me this son also.'
-And she called his name Simeon.Heb.
-Shimeon.
+33. And she conceived again, and bore a son; and said: 'Because HaShem hath

-34. And she conceived again, and bore a son; and said: 'Now this time will my husband be joinedFrom the Heb. root lavah. unto me, because I have borne him three sons.'
-Therefore was his name called Levi.
+34. And she conceived again, and bore a son; and said: 'Now this time will my husband be joined

-35. And she conceived again, and bore a son; and she said: 'This time will I praiseFrom the Heb. hodah.
-HaShem.'
-Therefore she called his name Judah;Heb.Jehudah. and she left off bearing.
+35. And she conceived again, and bore a son; and she said: 'This time will I praise

 ## Genesis 30